elegant-scipy/elegant-scipy/markdown/ch1.markdown

 def quantile_norm(X):
     """Normalize the columns of X to each have the same distribution.

-    Given an expression matrix (microarray data, read counts, etc) of ngenes by nsamples, quantile normalization ensures all samples have the same spread of data (by construction).
+    Given an expression matrix (microarray data, read counts, etc) of M genes by N samples, quantile normalization ensures all samples have the same spread of data (by construction).

-    The input data is log-transformed.
-The rows are averaged and each column quantile is replaced with the quantile of the average column.
+    The input data is log-transformed, then the data across each row are averaged to obtain an average column.
+Each column quantile is replaced with the corresponding quantile of the average column.
     The data is then transformed back to counts.

     Parameters
     ----------
     X : 2D array of float, shape (M, N)
-        The input data, with n_features rows and n_samples columns.
+        The input data, with M rows (genes/features) and N columns (samples).

     Returns
     -------